 1. Be in the Right Place

-- Generally, avoid the pavement - it seems counterintuitive at first, but it's actually a lot more dangerous and often illegal to ride on the pavement.
+Avoid the pavement - it seems counterintuitive at first, but it's actually a lot more dangerous and illegal to ride on the pavement.

-- Don't hug the curb - hugging the curb means other vehicles might be tempted to overtake you when they shouldn't and puts you in the path of potholes, drains, and all the nasty debris that ends up at the side of the road.
-It’s usually safest to ride at least 2 feet from the edge of the road.
+Don't hug the curb - hugging the curb means other vehicles might be tempted to overtake you when they shouldn't and puts you in the path of potholes, drains, and all the nasty debris that ends up at the side of the road.
+It’s usually safest to ride at least 1 metre from the edge of the road.

 2. Have the Skills and Techniques to Thrive